clojuredus/clojure-coding-dojo/rover/README.md

 ## Implementation

 Recommended approach to solve this kata is by using TDD.
-The code in this repo is written in Clojure.

 ## Running

 The game has a graphical representation.
 To start it, type `lein run`.

 Run the tests with `lein test` or automatically with `lein test-refresh`